boblemaire/IoTaWatt/Docs/dotlocal.rst

 address of the IoTaWatt and always gives it that address during the DHCP handshake at startup.
 Write it down.
-If you subsequently find that you can't access via iotyawatt.local, you can use the IP address by typing HTTP://xx.xx.xx.xx as a URL in the browser.
+If you subsequently find that you can't access via iotawatt.local, you can use the IP address by typing HTTP://xx.xx.xx.xx as a URL in the browser.

 If you are reading this because you didn't assign a static IP